The Surrogacy Process

 Embryo Transfer or In Vitro Fertilization

-Shared Conception closely monitors and interacts with the IVF physician, all involved nursing staff, and the surrogate so that everyone is cognizant of this part of the process of surrogacy.
+Shared Conception maintains communication and interacts with the IVF physician’s clinic, all involved nursing staff, and the surrogate so that everyone is cognizant of this part of the process of surrogacy.

 Pregnancy

-Although it’s quite possible for the surrogate to get pregnant on the first attempt, Shared Conception suggests you commit to three IVF attempts as an assurance.
+Although it’s quite possible for the surrogate to get pregnant on the first attempt, Shared Conception encourages you reach out to your fertility clinic to obtain success rates, as it sometimes takes up to three transfers to achieve pregnancy.
+The surrogate commits to transferring up to three times as well.

 Shared Conception remains active in your journey throughout the entire pregnancy.
-Provided your surrogate is in our general area, we will attend OB visits with her when you are unable to attend.
 Shared Conception is a competent liaison between you and your surrogate.
-Our goal is simply to allow you to focus on the well being of the surrogate and your baby.
+Our goal is simply to allow you to focus on the well-being of the surrogate and your baby.

 Preparing for the Birth

 Prior to the birth of your baby, your attorney will prepare and file the necessary documents with the courts.
-Not to worry, Shared Conception will verify that the birthing hospital has all the paperwork and that the hospital staff is fully briefed on your shared pregnancy.
+Not to worry, your attorney will verify that the birthing hospital has all the paperwork and that the hospital staff is fully briefed on your shared pregnancy.

 Whenever possible, Shared Conception will be present for the birth of your baby.
-We sincerely want to support both you and your surrogate as well as discreetly answer any questions the hospital staff may have regarding the surrogacy as well as establishing parental bonds and rights.
+We sincerely want to support both you and your surrogate as well as discreetly answer any questions the hospital staff may have regarding the surrogacy journey.

 Birth